 Benefits While on Leave Without Pay

-Health Insurance: Coverage of group health and dental insurance shall be continued by the University at the same level that coverage would have been provided if the employee had remained in employment continuously.
+Health Insurance: Coverage of group health and dental insurance shall be continued by the University of Illinois at the same level that coverage would have been provided if the employee had remained in employment continuously.
 Employees are responsible for paying the employee-paid portion of their health insurance premiums, as well as dependent coverage premiums.
 If the employee does not make required payments during the leave period, the CMS-Group Insurance Division (GID) will terminate the member’s coverage the first day of the current month.
 These members are ineligible to continue coverage under COBRA and will not receive a COBRA notification letter (eligible or ineligible).
 CMS will take action to collect all outstanding premium(s), which may include involuntary withholding.
 Employees are to contact the Benefits Service Center for information on changes in status and to arrange for billing prior to their last day of work.

 Extension of Other Insurance Coverage: An employee may continue insurance coverage in excess of the

-University’s contribution by contacting the Benefits Center prior to the last day of paid employment to make arrangements for premium payments.
+University of Illinois’ contribution by contacting the Benefits Center prior to the last day of paid employment to make arrangements for premium payments.

 State Universities Retirement System Benefits: To determine the effect of leave on the accumulation of